Monkey-X-Byte/ViewBuilders/README.md

 [![Platform](https://img.shields.io/cocoapods/p/ViewBuilders.svg?style=flat)](https://cocoapods.org/pods/ViewBuilders)

 ## Overview
 ViewBuilders is a powerful library for SwiftUI.
-It allows you to use *View Modifiers* to display components such as *toaster*, *HUD*, *custom dialog* and more.
+It allows you to use *View Modifiers* to display components such as *toast*, *HUD*, *custom dialog* and more.

 Behind the scenes, a modifier can be done in two different ways: all in SwiftUI or a UIKit-SwiftUI bridge.